We collaborate to increase industry adoption & regulatory acceptance of microphysiological systems.

 While animal models have established value to biomedical research, they also have limitations.
 Microphysiological systems (MPS) hold promise to overcome some of these limitations with the promise of serving as a reduction or replacement.

 MPS are an emerging technology that holds the potential to increase translation, efficiency, efficacy, and safety.
-They could serve as a replacement or reduction for some animal models and become an integral part of drug development.
+They could serve as a replacement for some parts of animal research and become an integral part of drug development.
 What are MPS?
 They include tissue models such as spheroids, organoids, and organs-on-chips.

 Our initiative is focused on four main areas shown below.

 New to MPS?
 Watch our Introduction to Microphysiological Systems below.

 To learn more about our initative and our perspectives on a roadmap to overcoming obstacles to MPS regulatory acceptance, please view the presentation below.